hmoraes/marvel-comics-react-redux/README.md

 ---------

 - Translate the project
-- Add cache on agent (for repeated requests)
 - Better view
 - Show more info about comics
 - Create tests for modules using jest